-Dr. Hsin-Pin Lin will be joining the Parkinson’s Research Laboratory (PRL) on July 1st, 2020 to work on a project titled: “Genetic and Clinical Subtypes of Young-Onset Parkinson Disease (YOPD).”
+Dr. Hsin-Pin Lin will be joined the Laboratory of Neurogenetics and Neuroscience (LNN) in July 2020 to work on a project titled: “Genetic and Clinical Subtypes of Young-Onset Parkinson Disease (YOPD).”
 The project is part of a National Institutes of Health R25 grant award received by a team of University of Florida researchers within the College of Medicine’s Department of Neurology, Movement Disorders Division, and Fixel Institute for Neurological Diseases.
 Dr. Michael Okun, the Chair of the Department of Neurology and Executive Director of the Fixel Institute for Neurological Diseases, Dr. Nikolaus McFarland, an associate professor in the Center for Movement Disorders & Neurorestoration, and Dr. Daniel Hoh, an associate professor of neurosurgery, will serve as the grant PIs for this project with scientific mentorship provided by Dr. Matt Farrer.
 Dr. Lin joined the University of Florida’s neurology residency program in 2018 after completing her M.D. at Northwestern University.
 Dr. Lin has a Bachelors degree from the University of Washington in Seattle, WA, where she graduated with distinction in Biochemistry as well as in Chemistry and went on to complete a Medical Scientist Training Program at Northwestern University.
 For her Ph.D. work, she studied glial cells in peripheral nervous systems.
 Dr. Lin is interested in movement disorders and neuromuscular diseases with a long-term goal of helping decipher the pathophysiology of devastating neurological diseases and conditions.

 Jordan Follett, PhD